basiralab/Fed-CBT/README.md

 # Introduction
 This work is accepted at the MICCAI 2021 workshop on  Multimodal Learning and Fusion Across Scales for Clinical Decision Support Strasbourg, France.

-> **A Federated Multigraph Integration Approach for Connectional Brain Template Learninges**
+> **A Federated Multigraph Integration Approach for Connectional Brain Template Learning**
 >
 > Hızır Can Bayram and Islem Rekik
 >